 Of course, ads cost money.

-So you’ll want to track results to see if the money your spending is really giving you the ROI you need.
+You’ll want to track results to see if your spending gives you the needed ROI.

-To learn more about Facebook advertising, check out this interview we did with Josh Schoenly where he shares his proven Facebook advertising framework!
+To learn more about Facebook advertising, check out our interview with Josh Schoenly, where he shares his proven Facebook advertising framework!

 The Organic Strategy